Pawan61473/mlproject/README.md

 ### Deployment
 This project has been deployed using Flask for the backend and hosted on AWS Elastic Beanstalk.

-Clone the repository:
+- Clone the repository:

 git clone https://github.com/your-repo/student-performance-prediction.git <br>

-Install dependencies:
+Install dependencies:<br>
 pip install -r requirements.txt <br>
 Run the Flask application locally: <br>
 python app.py <br>